-The main objective of UniRef is to provide free access to higher education and professional vocational training to refugees around the world in order to facilitate their social and professional integration.
+The main objective of UniRef is to provide free access to higher education and professional vocational training to refugees in order to facilitate their social and professional integration.

 Education promotes social inclusion, cultural diversity, reduces poverty, and constitutes an extremely valuable tool when trying to improve and rebuild the future prospects of young refugees and the host community.
 For reconstruction and economic development, a « solid human capital » is needed, and education provides it.